 The Company's management is not aware of any individual or entity that owned of record or beneficially more than five percent of the Class A Common Stock as of the record date other than Sybil Bernstein (who owns more than 5% after the holdings of FMR and GAMCO are subtracted from the number of shares of Class A Common Stock outstanding on the record date, but not before such shares are subtracted from the outstanding shares), Howard B. Bernstein, Daniel Bernstein, FMR LLC, GAMCO Investors, Inc. et al., Royce & Associates, LLC and Dimensional Fund Advisors LP.
-Sybil Bernstein was the wife of Elliot Bernstein is a Director of the Company until his death in July 2001.
-Howard B. Bernstein is a Director of the Company until his death in July 2001.
+Sybil Bernstein was the wife of Elliot Bernstein, the Chairman of the Board and a Director of the Company until his death in July 2001.
 Howard B. Bernstein is a Director of the Company.
-Daniel Bernstein and Daniel Bernstein is 206 Van Vorst Street, Jersey City, New Jersey 07302.
+Daniel Bernstein is President, Chief Executive Officer and a Director of the Company.
+The business address for Howard B. Bernstein and Daniel Bernstein is 206 Van Vorst Street, Jersey City, New Jersey 07302.
 The following table provides information regarding the beneficial ownership of Class A Common Stock by Sybil Bernstein, Dimensional Fund Advisors LP, Royce & Associates, LLC, FMR and GAMCO.
 For information regarding the number of shares beneficially owned by Howard B. Bernstein and Daniel Bernstein, see "Election of Directors - Beneficial Ownership of the Company's Stock".

-Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class Percent of Class Whose Voting Rights Were Not Suspended Sybil Bernstein 206 Van Vorst Street Jersey City, NJ 07302 82,357 (1) 3.8% 6.9% Dimensional Fund Advisors LP Palisades West, Building One 6300 Bee Cave Road Austin, TX 78746 122,532 (2) 5.6% 10.2% Royce & Associates, LLC 1414 Avenue of the Americas New York, NY 10019 126,727 (3) 5.8% 10.6% FMR LLC 82 Devonshire Street Boston, MA 02109 289,278 (4) 13.3% 0.0% GAMCO Investors, Inc. et al. One Corporate Center Rye, NY 10580-1435 686,300 (5) 31.6% 0.0%
+Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class Percent of Class Whose Voting Rights Were Not Suspended Sybil Bernstein 206 Van Vorst Street Jersey City, NJ 07302 82,357 (1) 3.8% 7.0% Dimensional Fund Advisors LP Palisades West, Building One 6300 Bee Cave Road Austin, TX 78746 122,920 (2) 5.7% 10.5% Royce & Associates, LLC 1414 Avenue of the Americas New York, NY 10019 126,727 (3) 5.8% 10.8% FMR LLC 82 Devonshire Street Boston, MA 02109 271,900 (4) 12.5% 0.0% GAMCO Investors, Inc. et al. One Corporate Center Rye, NY 10580-1435 731,347 (5) 33.6% 0.0%

 (1) The shares of Class A Common Stock beneficially owned by Ms. Bernstein include: (i) 18,800 shares owned by a not-for-profit foundation of which Ms. Bernstein is president and trustee and (ii) 23,995 shares owned by a trust of which Ms. Bernstein is the beneficiary and trustee.
-Ms. Bernstein also owns 415,354 shares of Class B Common Stock, or 4.5% of the outstanding shares.
+Ms. Bernstein also owns 359,979 shares of Class B Common Stock, or 3.9% of the outstanding shares.
 The shares of Class B Common Stock beneficially owned by Ms. Bernstein include: (i) 47,405 shares owned by a not-for-profit foundation of which Ms. Bernstein is president and trustee, and (ii) 345,799 shares owned by a trust of which Ms. Bernstein is the beneficiary and trustee.